35 of the Coolest French Fashion Brands Every Girl Should Know

 Style Notes: If you like your shoes to feature various points of difference, then L'Autre Chose should be marked in indelible ink on your shopping list.

-What to Buy: In the summer, the midheel sandals are perfection, but for next season, invest in a pair of statement metallic ankle boots.
+What to Buy: In the summer, the midheel sandals are perfection, but for autumn, invest in a pair of statement metallic ankle boots.

 Style Notes: Christophe Lemaire has been around for some time, but it's only in the past few years that his name has shot into the mass style psyche.
 This is partly down to his pared-back aesthetic becoming a perfect fit for Uniqlo.

 What to Buy: Our editor has two Lemaire sweaterdresses and cannot rave about them enough.
-But right now, we're also loving the tees.
+But right now, we're also loving the shirts.

 Style Notes: The modern high priestess of boho girls and rock chicks alike, Marant spans every possible department with her must-haves, from party dresses to sneakers.